Minipada/ros2_data_collection/doc/src/dc/demos/tb3_stdout.md

 $ ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False
 ```

-Rviz and Gazebo will start: you should now see the robot in Gazebo, and the map on Rviz.
+RViz and Gazebo will start: you should now see the robot in Gazebo, and the map on RViz.

 Set the robot position using the "2D Pose Estimate" button.